brett8883/DJI_Super-Patcher/readme.md

 5. You will be prompted to verify flight controller version at the end to ensure Super-Patcher is sucessful

-6. You may optionally use the simulator in Assistant 2 or DJI Go 4 to verify working order before taking outside.
+6. You may optionally use the simulator in Assistant 2 or DJI Go 4 to verify working order before testing outside.

-- If there issues with flight in the simulator there will be issues with flight in real life.
+- If there are issues with flight in the simulator there will be issues with flight in real life.

   - Reflash stock 01.04.0300 and then redo ENTIRE Super-Patcher process in case of an issue.

-    - To date there has never been an issue with flight after instaling Super-Patcher.
-This reccomendation is only a matter of good practice whenever modifying or flashing firmware
+    - *Please Note: To date there has never been an issue with flight after instaling Super-Patcher.
+This reccomendation is only a matter of good practice whenever modifying or flashing firmware*

 Done!